-The RASC-AL Special Edition: Mars Ice Challenge is open to full-time undergraduate and graduate students majoring in science, technology, engineering, or mathematics and related disciplines at an accredited U.S.-based university.
+The RASC-AL Special Edition: Moon to Mars Ice & Prospecting Challenge is open to undergraduate and graduate students majoring in science, technology, engineering, or mathematics and related disciplines at an accredited U.S.-based college or university.
 Teams may include senior capstone courses, robotics clubs, multi-university teams, multi-disciplinary teams, etc. Undergraduate and graduate students may work in collaboration together on the same team.

-Foreign universities are not eligible to participate in the Mars Ice Challenge.
+Foreign universities are not eligible to participate in the Moon to Mars Ice & Prospecting Challenge.
 However, foreign students who are attending a U.S.-based university are eligible to participate with their team.
-Please note there is always the possibility that foreign nationals may not be granted access to attend the on-site competition at NASA Langley Research Center (LaRC), due to ever-changing NASA security regulations.
+However, please note that due to prohibitive restrictions and ever-changing NASA security regulations, foreign nationals will not be able to attend the Moon to Mars Ice & Prospecting Challenge Forum on-site at NASA.
+There will be no exceptions to this policy.

-Yes, multiple teams from the same university can submit separate proposals for the Mars Ice Challenge, and multiple teams from the same university may move on to the next round of the competition if their project plans merit selection into the program.
+Yes, multiple teams from the same university can submit separate proposals for the Moon to Mars Ice & Prospecting Challenge, and multiple teams from the same university may move on to the next round of the competition if their project plans merit selection into the program.

 Yes, absolutely.
 We understand that sometimes things change between the time abstracts were submitted and the time the written report is due.
 We just ask that you list every person who contributed to your project in the final report.

-Yes, industry collaboration is certainly acceptable – and encouraged!
-The RASC-AL competitions are unique university competitions, because they focus on garnering real ideas and concepts that can be incorporated into NASA Human Exploration Operations planning.
-RASC-AL teams that perform well are often ones that have true support of their faculty advisors and collaborations with industry.
-We encourage your team to utilize all of the resources you have at your disposal to submit a top-notch abstract response to one of the four RASC-AL themes.
+Yes, industry collaboration is certainly acceptable - and encouraged!
+The RASC-AL competitions are unique university competitions, because they focus on garnering real ideas and concepts that can be incorporated into NASA future mission planning.
+Teams that perform well are often ones that have true support of their faculty advisors and collaborations with industry.

-Each team will receive a monetary award to facilitate full participation in the RASC-AL Mars Ice Challenge Forum.
+Each team will receive a monetary award to facilitate full participation in the Moon to Mars Ice & Prospecting Challenge onsite competition.

-One Faculty Advisor is required to attend the Forum with each team, and is a condition for acceptance into the RASC-AL Mars Ice Challenge.
+One Faculty Advisor is required to attend the Forum with each team, and is a condition for acceptance into the Moon to Mars Ice & Prospecting Challenge.
 Advisors can provide guidance and insight into the team's decisions, as well as acting as a primary contact point between the RASC-AL coordinators and the universities.

-Teams who do not have a faculty advisor present at the RASC-AL Mars Ice Challenge Forum will be disqualified from competing and participation awards will be subject to return to NIA.
+Teams who do not have a faculty advisor present at the Moon to Mars Ice & Prospecting Challenge onsite competition will be disqualified from competing and participation awards will be subject to return to NIA.